 Problem Cause Solution There is no enough fuel in fuel tank and fuel cock is closed.
 Fill fuel, open fuel cock.
 Air vent in the fuel filler cap is clogged.
 Dredge air vent.
 Fuel cock is clogged.
 Clean first and then dredge.
 Improper or clogged main oil flow hole.
 Readjust or clean.
 Blow to clear through.
 Something wrong with the fuel system: fuel supply is not smooth or no fuel Needle valve is not closed properly or start hole is clogged.
 Dismantle needle valve and repair, clean.
 Blow to get through. supply Float is damaged or sticking.
 Repair float.
 Fuel is too filthy or deteriorated.
 Replace.
 There is water in fuel.
 Replace.
 Too much fuel in engine.
 Drain extra fuel.
 Dry up spark plug electrodes.
 Wrong fuel brand.
 Select proper fuel brand corresponding with the requirements.
 Too much carbon deposit and dirt around electrodes.
 Clear carbon deposits.
 No spark Too much carbon deposit and dirt around electrodes.
 Replace spark plug.
 Too much carbon deposit and dirt around electrodes.
 Adjust to proper value.
 Piston ring is at its wear limit.
 Replace.
 Piston ring is broken.
 Replace.
 Piston ring is sticking.
 Clear up carbon fouling.
-Abnormal cylinder compression Spark plug is not installed tightly or gasket is missing.
+Spark plug is not installed tightly or gasket is missing.
 Tighten with a gasket in.
-Air leakage between cylinder block and cylinder head.
-Check cylinder gasket and the flatness of the surface where the cylinder block contacts the cylinder head.
+Abnormal cylinder compression Air leakage between cylinder block and cylinder head.
 Tighten cylinder head bolts in stipulated order to stipulated torque.
 Air leakage in the valves.
 Check valve clearance and tightness.
 Repair if necessary.